dantasfiles/dantasfiles.github.io/_princeton/frs.md

 - *A Strange Loop* by Michael R. Jackson

 **History of Freedom** `FRS 137 (fa26)`
+- *The Penguin Book of Modern Speeches* by Brian MacArthur
 - *Essays on Sex Equality* by Mill & Mill
 - *On Liberty* by Mill & Mill
 - *The Federalist Papers* by Hamilton et al.